Healthy Homes Assessment Longlands

 Home Assessments Longlands for Rental Properties

-There are numerous concerns to check when conducting a home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check in the house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling could be significant for property managers and landlords.
-For expert guidance, contact us today to schedule your rental properties home assessment.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can have a significant impact for property owners and landlords.
+For expert advice, call now and schedule your rental properties home assessment.

 home assessments for rental properties